EX 420: A Bibliography of Translations and Studies

 ___________.
 Iconography of The Tale of Genji: Genji monogatari ekotoba.
 New York and Tokyo: Weatherhill, 1983.

 Nakamachi Keiko.
 “Genji Pictures from Momoyama Painting to Edo Ukiyo-e: Cultural Authority and New Horizons,” translated by Anri Yasuda.
-In Shirane 2008, 171-210.
+In Shirane 2008, pp. 171-210.

-10. Nō Drama
+Nō Drama

 Goff, Janet.
 Noh Drama and The Tale of Genji: The Art of Allusion in Fifteen Classical Plays.
 Princeton University Press, 1991.